fmrtl73/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

 The value for `cluster_domain` needs to be different for each Kubernetes cluster.

 * You can name your cluster domains with arbitrary names like **datacenter1** and **datacenter2** identifying in which Datacenter your Kubernetes clusters are running.
 * You can name them based on your cloud provider's zone names such as **us-east-1a**, **us-east-1b**.

+#### Installing on a Tanzu cluster

 {{<info>}}
+**NOTE**: This section is intended for users who are using Tanzu, skip this section if you're not using Tanzu.
+{{</info>}}

+The existing Sync DR implementation assumes the availability of cloud drives for each of the two clusters.
+In Tanzu cloud drive is a PVC, which is a cluster-scoped resource and in order to help clusters distinguish between their drives, they should be labeled accordingly.

+* Label your worker nodes **on both** clusters with the `px-dr` label.
+Set your cluster domain as a value.

+    ```
+    kubectl label nodes <list_of_nodes or --all> px-dr=<cluster_domain_name>
+    ```

+* Add the `--node_pool_label` parameter to the spec with a key `px-dr`

+    ```text
+          containers:
+            - name: portworx
+              image: portworx/oci-monitor:2.8
+              args:
+                ["-k", "etcd:http://100.26.199.167:2379,etcd:http://100.26.199.168:2379,etcd:http://100.26.199.169:2379", "-c", "px-dr-cluster", "-cluster_domain", "us-east-1a", "-a", "-secret_type", "k8s",
+                 "-x", "kubernetes", --node_pool_label=px-dr]
+    ```

+{{<info>}}
+**NOTE:**

+* Other arguments are for illustration purposes only, Use args from your existing specs.
+Only add `--node_pool_label=px-dr`. {{</info>}}
-Only deploy Portworx in this mode when your Kubernetes clusters are separated by a metropolitan area network with a maximum latency of 10ms.
-It is not recommended to run in this mode if your Kubernetes clusters are across regions like AWS regions `us-east` and `us-west`.
+* Only deploy Portworx in this mode when your Kubernetes clusters are separated by a metropolitan area network with a maximum latency of 10ms.
+Pure Storage does not recommended you run in this mode if your Kubernetes clusters are distributed across regions, such as AWS regions `us-east` and `us-west`.
 {{</info>}}

 A cluster domain and, in turn, the set of nodes which are a part of that domain are associated with either of the following states:

 * **Active State**: Nodes from an active cluster domain participate in the cluster activities.
 Applications **can** be scheduled on the nodes which are a part of an active cluster domain.
 * **Inactive State**: Nodes from an inactive cluster domain do not participate in the cluster activities.
   Applications **cannot** be scheduled on such nodes.

 Once the Kubernetes manifest is applied on both the clusters, Portworx will form the stretch cluster.
 You can run the following commands to ensure Portworx is successfully installed in a stretch fashion.

 **Kubernetes Cluster 1 running in `us-east-1a`**